duckduckgo/duckduckgo-help-pages/_docs/misconceptions/does-duckduckgo-have-a-deal-with-bill-gates.md

 order: 300
 ---

-No. We have no deal with Bill Gates, and we do not track our users, per our strict [Privacy Policy](https://duckduckgo.com/privacy).
-For example, "We don’t save or share your search or browsing history when you search on DuckDuckGo or use our apps and extensions."
-We are also not and have never been owned by another company.
+No. We have no deal whatsoever with Bill Gates.
+Per our strict [Privacy Policy](https://duckduckgo.com/privacy), we do not track our users: "We don’t save or share your search or browsing history when you search on DuckDuckGo or use our apps and extensions."
+In addition, we are not and have never been owned by another company.
 We have been an independent company since our founding in 2008 and remain so.